-- 1. Activity, involving the vehicle, is may be observed by the Civil Enforcement Officer whilst the vehicle is parked.
-The observation period shall be for at least five minutes and a PCN shall only be issued if no activity is seen during this period (see Observations section). - 2.
-Generally a maximum of 5 minutes an observation period (which may be dis-applied, see Observations section) will be allowed to enable loading / unloading to take place.
+- 1. Activity, involving the vehicle, may be observed by the Civil Enforcement Officer whilst the vehicle is parked (see Observations section). - 2.
+Generally an observation period (which may be dis-applied, see Observations section) will be allowed to enable loading / unloading to take place.
 Exceptions will be made when the nature of the goods being loaded / unloaded require more time, i.e. House moving or very heavy goods being handled. - 3.
 Due consideration will be given to elderly or disabled people. - 4.
 Due allowance will be given to allow the driver to complete delivery paperwork. - 5.
 Where a PCN is issued a challenge will be considered if supported by evidence (e.g. a delivery note confirming the time and evidence that the driver was delayed or was involved in moving heavy goods).